cmake-basis/BASIS/doc/install.rst

 be found in the corresponding "Building from Sources" section of the BASIS how-to guide on software installation [2].

-Please refer to this guide first if you are uncertain about above steps or have problems to build, test, or install the software on your system.
+Please refer to the rest of this guide first if you are uncertain about above steps or have problems to build, test, or install the software on your system.
-If this guide does not help you resolve the issue, please contact us at
-<sbia-software at uphs.upenn.edu>.
-In case of failing tests, please attach
-the output of the following command to your email:
+If this guide does not help you resolve the issue, please contact the provider of the respective software package.
+In case of failing tests, please attach the output of the following command to your email:

 .. code-block:: bash

     $ ctest -V >& test.log

-In the following, only package-specific CMake settings available to configure the build and installation of this software are documented.

 CMake Options
 -------------

-See :doc:`howto/buildoptions` for detailed information on CMake Options.
+In the following, only CMake settings available to configure the build and installation of BASIS itself are documented.
+See :doc:`howto/buildoptions` for detailed information on general CMake Options available for the build and installation of any package developed with BASIS.

+.. option:: -DITK_DIR:PATH

-- ITK_DIR      Specify directory of ITKConfig.cmake file.
+  Specify directory of ITKConfig.cmake file.
 The ITK library is used by the basistest-driver executable if available.
 See Build Dependencies for more details.

+.. option:: -DMATLAB_DIR:PATH

-- MATLAB_DIR   Specify installation root directory of MATLAB.
+  Specify installation root directory of MATLAB.
 This variable is only available if BUILD_TESTING was set to ON and setting it can be omitted.
 If a MATLAB installation was specified, however, the tests for the build of binaries using the MATLAB Compiler or the MEX script respectively can be run.

 Advanced CMake Options